 Just like most taxpayers in the United States are required to file U.S. tax returns and pay any taxes due by April 15 (Note: for 2017 tax returns, the due date is April 17), expats living and working in another country as a U.S. citizen are also required to file.

 However, if you're living abroad, the rules for expat tax filing deadlines are a little different.

 |Filing deadline||April 17, 2018|

 |Filing deadline for expats||June 15, 2018|

 Here's what you need to know:

 - Most expats qualify for an automatic two-month filing extension.
-This means your return is due by June 15, 2018.
+This means your 2017 tax return is due by June 15, 2018.

-- If you don't pay the tax due by April 17, 2018, the IRS will not assess a Failure to Pay Penalty if you file and pay by June 15, 2018.
+- If you don't pay the taxes due by April 17, 2018, the IRS will not assess a Failure to Pay Penalty provided you file and pay by June 15, 2018.
 You will, however, be charged interest on the unpaid amount.

 Expats are required to file U.S. tax returns each year, but sometimes tax benefits available to them result in no U.S. taxes owed.
 However, if any of the following situations apply to you, it's possible that you may still owe U.S. taxes.

 - You live and work in a country with lower tax rates than the U.S.